By Kevin McNeish updated on 07/09/2015

 If you read further down in the Apple's documentation for the UIImagePickerController class, you will see the section Providing a Delegate Object as shown in Figure 15.

 |Figure 15 - You must provide a delegate object for an image picker controller.|

 This documentation states: "To use an image picker controller you must provide a delegate that conforms to the UIImagePickerControllerDelegate protocol."
 What does this mean?

-If you click on the UIImagePickerControllerDelegate Protocol Reference link in the help topic shown in Figure 9, you are taken to that help topic that defines the methods shown in Figure 10.
+If you click on the UIImagePickerControllerDelegate Protocol Reference link in the help topic shown in Figure 9, you are taken to a help topic that defines the methods shown in Figure 16.

 - imagePickerControllerDidCancel: The image picker controller calls this method on the delegate object when the user clicks Cancel rather than selecting an image.

 Ultimately, any object that is a delegate of the image picker controller must have these two methods.
 Unfortunately, Apple's documentation is somewhat misleading.
 While it's true that a delegate object must implement the UIImagePickerControllerDelegate, it must also implement the UINavigationControllerDelegate.
 How do I know this?
 The UIImagePickerController class has a delegate property that is described in the Apple documentation shown in Figure 17.

 |Figure 17 - The delegate property of the UIImagePickerControllerDelegate class|